SHADOW5120/AnonymousWeb_ATTT/README.md

 # Anonymous Web with Tor

 This project is an **anonymous web browser** built using **Electron.js** for the frontend and **Node.js** for the backend.
-It operates through the **Tor network**, allowing users to browse the web privately with features like IP masking, no history storage, and automatic IP rotation.
+It operates through the **Tor network**, allowing users to browse the web privately with features like IP masking, no history storage, and manually IP rotation.

 ---